lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 - 1.0.26.1 Patch 8.8, December 05 2020
   - Fixed bug "flow/speed reset to 10% during a print".
 Now even in case you still continue to get an error message on screen, the flow/speed is no more reset to 10%
   - Fixed bug "false filament runout detection".
 Now the bug, often present at the beginning of the print, should be fixed.
 This should also allow to reduce the value for "fil_noise_threshold" in config.ini to lower values (e.g. 100ms)
   - Added new filament (un)load menu.
-It needs M701, M702 enabled on Marlin FW
+It needs M701, M702 enabled on Marlin fw
   - Minor fixes

 - 1.0.26.1 Patch 8.7, November 14 2020